shob0902/Stock-Price-Performance/README.md

-# Stock Price Predictor with Real Market Data
+# Stock Price Performance with Real Market Data

 This application uses LSTM neural networks to predict stock prices using real market data from Yahoo Finance.